nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/dataparsers.md

 ###### Record3D

-This dataparser can use recorded data from a >= iPhone 12 Pro using the Record3D app.
+This dataparser can use recorded data from a >= iPhone 12 Pro using the [Record3D app](https://record3d.app/) .
 Record a video and export with the `EXR + JPG sequence` format.
 Unzip export and `rgb` folder before training.

 ```{button-link} https://github.com/nerfstudio-project/nerfstudio/blob/master/nerfstudio/data/dataparsers/record3d_dataparser.py
 :color: primary